Adonis (poet): Majallat Shiʿr

-Adonis joined the Syro-Lebanese poet Yusuf al-Khal in editing Majallat Shiʿr (English: "Poetry Magazine"), a modernist Arabic poetry magazine, which Al-Khal established in 1957.
+Adonis joined the Syrian-Lebanese poet Yusuf al-Khal in editing Majallat Shiʿr (English: "Poetry Magazine"), a modernist Arabic poetry magazine, which Al-Khal established in 1957.
 His name appeared as editor from the magazine's fourth edition.
-By 1962 the magazine appeared with both Adonis and Al-Khal's names side by side as "Owners and Editors in Chief".
+By 1962, the magazine appeared with both Adonis and Al-Khal's names side by side as "Owners and Editors in Chief".
 While at Shiʿr, Adonis played an important role in the evolution of free verse in Arabic.
 Adonis and al-Khal asserted that modern verse needed to go beyond the experimentation of "al-shiʿr al-hadith" (modern, or free, verse), which had appeared nearly two decades earlier.

 Also responding to a growing mandate that poetry and literature be committed to the immediate political needs of the Arab nation and the masses, Adonis and Shiʿr energetically opposed the recruitment of poets and writers into propagandist efforts.
-In rejecting "al-ʾadab al-iltizām" ('politically committed literature'), Adonis was opposing the suppression of the individual's imagination and voice for the needs of the group.
+In rejecting "al-ʾadab al-iltizām" ('politically committed literature'), Adonis opposed the suppression of the individual's imagination and voice for the sake of the group.
 Poetry, he argued, must remain a realm in which language and ideas are examined, reshaped, and refined, in which the poet refuses to descend to the level of daily expediencies.

 Shiʿr was published for ten years and was arguably the most influential Arab literary journal ever; it was recognized as the main platform and prime mover for the modernism movement in Arabic literature, it featured and helped bring to light poets such as Ounsi el-Hajj, Saadi Yousef and many others.